dinde451/jarr.d1/Jarulfs_Guide.md

 <p>Mana: destroyed</p>
 <p>Rejuvenation: Healing - 50%</p>
 <p>Mana - 50%</p></td>
 <td>For each potion in your belt, there is a 50% chance that it will be replaced with another potion according to the left.
 If several possibilities exist, the chance is equal for all possibilities and shown after the potion.
-This trap has the ability to affect other players on the same dlvl.</td>
+This trap has the ability to affect other players on the same level.</td>
 </tr>
 </tbody>
 </table>

-1 In caves, hell, the Hive, and the Crypt it will originate form the chest, pod or urn.
+1 In Caves, Hell, the Hive, and the Crypt it will originate form the chest, pod or urn.

 2 The bolt will try to hit once every 0.05 seconds.